-The Best Nail Caps for Cats (Review) in 2021
+The Best Nail Caps for Cats in 2022

 Until recently, it was relatively common to find pet owners that de-clawed their cat.
 After all, having a cat that claws your furniture, or can be a little grumpy from time-to-time is pretty inconvenient.
 Thankfully, it’s now a widely-recognized fact that de-clawing a cat is a cruel exercise that causes more harm than good.